BA (Hons) Accounting and Finance - Part-time

 Course Content

 The BA (Hons) in Accounting & Finance programme comprises of 3 levels.
 Students should complete this course in 4 years part-time.
-Students attend lectures 2 evenings per week on average This programme has the following content:
+This programme has the following content:

 Level 1